Merv Riepe: 2016 session

+2022 session

-Riepe abstained from voting on a motion to advance a bill banning abortions after six weeks to the final round of voting, airing concerns that the ban might not give women enough time to know whether they are pregnant.
-He had previously filed to amend the bill to a ban after 12 weeks.
-His pointed to his career as a hospital administrator as a motivating factor in his abstention, which effectively killed the bill.
+Riepe abstained from voting on a motion to advance a bill that would ban abortions after six weeks of pregnancy, stating that he was concerned the bill might not give women enough time to know whether they are pregnant.
+He had previously filed a motion to amend the bill to a ban after 12 weeks.
+He cited his experience working as a hospital administrator as a key factor motivating his abstention, which effectively killed the bill.